-Local housing need changes on a regular basis and require the maintenance of a Housing Register to identify "current" need.
-Kirdford Parish Council are establishing their own Housing Register to track demand for affordable housing in the Parish area.
-They work in collaboration with CDC Housing Team, who maintain a district-wide Housing Need Register and manage the Affordable Housing Allocation programme, ensuring that such need is regularly monitored to guide the type and mix of new housing development in the Plan Area.
+Local housing need changes on a regular basis and requires the maintenance of a Housing Register to identify "current" need.
+Kirdford Parish Council work in collaboration with CDC Housing Team, who maintain a district-wide Housing Need Register and manage the Affordable Housing Allocation programme, ensuring that such need is regularly monitored to guide the type and mix of new housing development in the Plan Area.